IgnacioToledoDev/online_store_music_pro/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+TODO BUGS FIXED
+BUG -> SHOP CART WHEN IT HAVE 4 ELEMENTS ON THE ARRAY AND DELETE 1 OF ELEMENTS AND SPLICE FUCTION DISCOUNT IS EQUAL WHEN DISCOUNT SHOULD BE 0;
+FIXED -> FIXED PRODUCTS WITH AMOUNT 500
+TODO -> VIEWS DIFFERENT USERS
+TODO -> LOCALSTORAGE FOR NOT DELETE THE SHOP CART WHEN RELOAD PAGE TODO OPTIONAL -> SHOULD BE UPGRADE/UPDATE THE NAVBAR